pulzze/autoflow-documentation/docs/ids/action-object-merge/tooltip.md

-This action returns new object which Merges two 'object' into one.
+Merges two objects into one